dannyodeleon/Feral-Hog-Identification/README.md

  ![hogs10](YOLO_images/hogs10.gif)

 As you can see, though a bit unstable, the detector does seem to locate and identify pigs most of the time.
+A clip of video was converted to a GIF in order to render in this markdown file.
+This GIF is very choppy.

 ## Next Steps

+* Continue training and improving the model.

+* Build a custom dataset for feral pigs including common livestock and wildlife with an emphasis on infrared images.

+* Build a version of YOLO in TensorFlow for real-time detection through a mobile phone webcam.

-## Acknowlegements/References
+## Acknowledgements/References
 ![techstack](YOLO_images/tech_stack.png)

 [https://github.com/AlexeyAB/darknet](https://github.com/AlexeyAB/darknet)